 (1) Property acquired during the marriage by gratuitous title (by donation and by testate/intestate succession) by either spouse, and the fruits as well as the income thereof, if any, unless it is expressly provided by the donor, testator or grantor that they shall form part of the community property;

 (2) Property for personal and exclusive use of either spouse.
 However, jewelry shall form part of the community property;

 (3) Property acquired before the marriage by either spouse who has legitimate descendants by a former marriage, and the fruits as well as the income, if any, of such property.

-No. Except in case of judicial separation of property, any waiver of rights, shares and effects of the absolute community of property during the marriage can be made.
+Except in case of judicial separation of property, NO waiver of rights, shares and effects of the absolute community of property during the marriage can be made.

 The absolute community of property shall be liable for: